-Want to Defy Normal gift giving conventions this holiday season?
+Want to give gifts that give back this holiday season?
 We’ve got you covered – these 10 incredible gifts work to empower girls and women around the world!
 Our Gifts of Hope products are not symbolic so when you purchase a gift, the money goes specifically to one of our projects in the communities where we work.

 The best part is that nine out of ten on this list are matched which makes your money and impact go much further.
 The number on each photo indicates how many times the gift will be matched by our partners.